mtallalazam/softoo-demo/README.md

 # Softoo Test Assignment

 This is a test assignment project.
+Demo is available at this link <https://splendorous-profiterole-dda344.netlify.app>

 ## Getting Started